 Target pages that have the same structure

 Let's say you want to make changes to all PDPs (Product Detail Page).
-These pages have the same HTML structure and differs only in text and images.
+These pages have the same HTML structure and differ only in text and images.
 To be able to do this you need to set up an Audience that targets only these pages (and not any other page on the website).

 Target by URL

 The first thing you can check for is if the URL to these pages contains something unique that you can set Audience to.